stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 _First show me you are committed, then you’ll see my commitment!_

+#### Features

+A seamless org-wide experience also means:

+* Org-design attributes (e.g. @F/sales + @G/APAC) to easily invite people to strategic initiatives, projects, meetings, ideas, challenges, risks, messages, cards and workboards
+* Powerful filters and social-with-structure, so people can quickly see exactly what they need to
+* Easy to understand security levels, so that radical transparency doesn’t become radically out of control
+* Intuitive user experiences, so people of all tech aptitudes don’t need to be trained on how to use it

+#### #stratapp

-This future of collaboration tech has arrived, it’s called [#stratapp](https://stratapp.ai "#stratapp").
+This future state of org-wide collaboration tech has arrived.
+It’s called [#stratapp](https://stratapp.ai "#stratapp").

 \#stratapp frees you and your colleagues to deliver on everything described above.